Uberspace/lab/source/guide_bookstack.rst

  [isabell@stardust BookStack]$ cp .env.example .env
  [isabell@stardust ~]$

-.. info:: You can optionally configure BookStack to send emails in the same place.
+.. note:: You can optionally configure BookStack to send emails in the same place.

 To make your BookStack installation safe you need to create a unique application key (a random, 32-character string used e.g. to encrypt cookies).
 Make sure to confirm the command with ``yes``.